Apple buys app development service Buddybuild

 As part of the acquisition, Buddybuild will be rolled into Xcode, Apple’s suite of development tools for iOS, macOS, watchOS and tvOS, although Apple and Buddybuild have not given a specific timeline of when that will happen.

-Buddybuild’s service will continue to be available to existing customers as a standalone product, through the company’s site — though new customers will no longer be accepted through that portal, beginning today.
+Buddybuild’s service will continue to be available to existing customers as a standalone product through the company’s site — though new customers will no longer be accepted through that portal, beginning today.

 But the deal also means the effective end of the Android app development that the company added last February.
 That aspect of the service will be sunset in March.
 Apple similarly discontinued Android compatibility when it acquired TestFlight, effectively removing a key development tool from Google’s ecosystem.